Helmets.org

 Beaded Hair

-The ideal solution for this problem would be a helmet that adjusts for braided, beaded or otherwise thicker hair.
-Unfortunately we are not aware of one, except for a few pony tail ports that can provide relief for that particular style.
-Here is an opportunity for a manufacturer!
-In the meantime, we have heard from one helmet promotion program that they are fitting adult size helmets on riders with beaded hair styles.
-While the fit and protection may not be optimal, this is probably the best solution available until someone produces a helmet to accommodate this hair style.
-In effect the program organizers are using larger-sized helmets than would normally be required, and tightening the ring fit headband below the beads and balls.
-This was confirmed by a seasoned bicycle educator with a lot of field experience as the only practical way to deal with the hairstyle when a rider in a class you are instructing has beads.
-The instructor uses the biggest ring-fit helmet she has, and tightens the fitting ring to stabilize it.
+In addition to the Bold helmet, a few helmets have pony tail ports that actually may work.
+In the meantime, we have heard from one helmet promotion program that they are fitting adult size helmets on riders with beaded hair styles, and tightening the ring fit headband below the beads and balls.
+This was confirmed by a seasoned bicycle educator with a lot of field experience as the only practical way to deal with the hairstyle when a rider in a class you are instructing has beaded hair.
+Fitting rings alone are too flimsy to keep a helmet in place in a crash, so careful strap adjustment is required.